ekr/dtls-conn-id/draft-rescorla-tls-dtls-connection-id.md

 Every identifier introduces the risk of linkability, as explained in {{RFC6973}}.

-An on-path adversary, who is able to observe the DTLS 1.2 protocol exchanges between the DTLS client and the DTLS server, is able to link the initial handshake to all subsequent payloads carrying the same connection id pair (for bi-directional communication).
+An on-path adversary, who is able to observe the DTLS 1.2 protocol exchanges between the DTLS client and the DTLS server, is able to link the observed payloads to all subsequent payloads carrying the same connection id pair (for bi-directional communication).
 In DTLS 1.3, it is possible to provide new encrypted connection IDs, though of course those IDs are immediately used on the wire.